CHILD STATUS PROTECTION ACT

 What is the Child Status Protection Act under USCIS?

 The immigration process often takes years or decades to complete, a child seeking to immigrate may “age out” or reach adulthood and lose her immigration status—before he or she reaches the front of the visa queue.
 Congress tried to fix the problem in 2002 when it passed the Child Status Protection Act, or CSPA.
 The CSPA provided relief to children who “age-out” as a result of delays by the U.S. Citizenship and Immigration Services (USCIS) in processing visa petitions and asylum and refugee applications.
 CSPA used an age preservation formula for calculating the age of a beneficiary of a preference visa petition.
 This formula allowed some beneficiaries to preserve their age as under 21 even if, chronologically, they were over 21 years of age.
+Divorce lawyer assisting clients in orange country for over 10 years, then click here now for more information.

 U.S. Immigration Law Reform and CSPA